-Cider Vinegar: A Cure for White Muscle Disease
+Cider Vinegar: A Cure for White Muscle Disease | Sheep Magazine

 Effects on Skins

 When I first started out with the coloured wools, the natural coloured skins had no value.
 But the first shipment of pelts I sent to be tanned were all stolen.
 That proved they were worth something, so I kept going.
 The next shipment got through alright.
 They were quite easy to sell so we brought in skins and sheep for slaughter.
-We found we could produce the skin okay, but had up to 30 per cent of the skins grading out as seconds.
+We found we could produce the skin okay, but had up to 30 percent of the skins grading out as seconds.
 That was too high, with the quality only good to average.
 After looking through the tannery and inspecting the skins we found that to produce a variation in colours, and to obtain large skins we had to use skins from older sheep.

 Then I discovered the skins which I had brought in were not as good as my own.
 That led me to believe cider vinegar was playing a part in giving us quality skins.
-Now we prefer to condition the sheep on our own farm before slaughter, and rejects are down to one per cent or less.
+Now we prefer to condition the sheep on our own farm before slaughter, and rejects are down to one percent or less.
 Our sheepskins just sell themselves.
 With the number of skins we were producing, we had to market the meat.

 Effects on Meat

-For years friends had been telling us there was ‘something’ about Redwood Valley meat-it was sweeter.
+For years friends had been telling us there was ‘something’ about Redwood Valley meat as it was sweeter.
 No one knew why they liked it but they did, and our customers just grew and grew.

 We were now at the stage where we can sell the meat faster than we can sell the skins.

-I have found marketing wool, skins and meat of coloured sheep very easy, especially with the help of cider vinegar.
+I have found marketing wool, skins, and meat of coloured sheep very easy, especially with the help of cider vinegar.
 We have to remember in our marketing that quality is the main criterion.”

 Conclusion